 Unfortunately, totem poles were a little tricky to get hold of in England.

 Undeterred, Kent decided to carve his own but even at his tender age, realised that tackling a log was not going to be easy.
 His parents would certainly have something to say about him dragging a tree trunk into his bedroom.
 Instead, he got as far as whittling the bark off a small stick before abandoning the venture.

-This set the tone for many future ambitious projects.
-The digging of an underground fort in the back garden was another example.
+This set the tone for many future ambitious projects, like the one where he planned to build an underground fort in the back garden.
 After excavating a hole large enough to put his foot in, he came to the conclusion he wasn’t cut out for manual labour and his dream of living in subterranean luxury came to an end.

 One project which actually did bear fruit was the building of a hang glider when he was fifteen.
-With the help of a couple of friends it was a project which was seen to completion.
+He teamed up with a couple of friends and they embarked on the project with plenty of enthusiasm but little skill.
 They found some sturdy lengths of bamboo to use for spars, a large sheet of builder’s plastic to use for the covering and several balls of string to lash the whole lot together.
 A fine wing was constructed and was carried ceremoniously to a nearby park which was to serve as the launching ground.
 At one end of the playing field there was a steep bank about twenty feet high and on the day of the test flight there was a strong breeze blowing up it.
 The would-be aviators took one look at the contraption they had made and two of them were rather relieved when Kent volunteered to be the test pilot.

 It was only when he stood at the top of the bank, holding the wing above his head and grasping the main spar in his hands, that Kent had his first misgivings.

 How was he going to steer the thing?